Woman dies in Arizona after being hit by Uber self-driving SUV

 The vehicle involved in the accident was a Volvo, a person familiar with the matter said.
 Local television footage of the scene showed a crumpled bike and a Volvo XC90 SUV with a smashed-in front.

+An Uber Technologies Inc spokesman said the company was suspending North American tests of its self-driving vehicles.
+In a tweet, Uber expressed its condolences and said the San Francisco company was fully cooperating with authorities.

-The U.S. National Highway Traffic Safety Administration and National Transportation Safety Board said they were sending investigative teams to probe the crash.
+The U.S. National Highway Traffic Safety Administration (NHTSA) and National Transportation Safety Board (NTSB) said they were sending investigative teams to probe the crash.
 NHTSA also said it was in contact with Volvo.

-A spokesman for Uber Technologies Inc said the company was suspending its North American tests.
-In a tweet, Uber expressed its condolences and said the company was fully cooperating with authorities.
+The Swedish car brand is owned by China’s Geely.

+In Canada, the Ministry of Transportation in Canada’s Ontario province, which is overseeing Uber’s on-road autonomous testing in Toronto, said it was reviewing the accident.

+“We will be following the situation in Arizona closely, and will consider what measures are appropriate as more becomes known,” said ministry spokesman Bob Nichols.

 Reporting by Alexandria Sage; Editing by Jonathan Oatis